 If you used a different image or updated the logo name - update the file path in the configuration to reflect your changes.

-file to the @theme
+file to override the default styling.

 @theme